reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

      ![](./media2/lab08updatedimg2.png)

-1. On the IoT Device summary pane, to the right of the **Primary Connection String** field, click **Copy**.
+1. On the IoT Device summary pane, to the right of the **Primary Connection String** field, click **Copy** and paste in a notepad for future use.

      ![](./media/lab12img19.png)

-1. Save the Primary Connection String value of your leaf IoT device in your notepad for future use.

 ### Task 2: Download device x509 certificate